 The Fund defines cash as cash held by the Custodian.
-There were no cash equivalents held by the Fund as of December 31, 2022 and 2021.
+There were no cash equivalents held by the Fund as of December 31, 2023 and 2022.
+The Fund considers investments in money market funds to be investments in securities and, accordingly, includes them in its Schedule of Investments.